Chopsticks: Standard grip

 The standard grip calls for the top chopstick to be held by the tip of the thumb, the tip of the index finger, and the middle finger knuckle.
 These three fingers surround the top stick from three sides, and firmly secure the stick as if they were holding a pen.
 The three fingers, using this tripod-like hold, can wiggle and twirl the top stick, as if it were an extension of them.
 The rear end of the top stick rests on the base of the index finger.

-The bottom chopstick, on the other hand, generally remains immobile.
+The bottom chopstick, however, generally remains immobile.
 It is secured by the base of the thumb, which presses the stick against the knuckle of the ring finger, and against the purlicue.
 The thumb therefore does double duty.
 It holds the bottom stick immobile, and at the same time, it also moves the top stick.
 The thumb must be flattened, in order to perform this double duty.